za3k/za3k.com/aldenmarsh/about.md

 - All experience levels welcome, none to lots.
 - Hopefully we'll be playing a while!
 - Sessions are recorded.
 The recordings will never be posted anywhere, they're just for the DM.

-# Group 1 (Aldenmarsh)
-- Plays every Wednesday from 6pm-10pm.
-- Session zero was 2020-12-09.
-Session recaps are posted on the discord.
+- Session recaps are posted on the discord.

-# Group 2 (Xuxuwell)
-- Plays every Tuesday from 6pm-10pm.
+- Sessions
+    - Aldenmarsh: Session zero was 2020-12-09.
-- Session zero will be 2021-03-16.
-Session recaps will be posted on the discord.
+    - Xuxuwell: Session zero will be 2021-03-16.